1connect/backup-scripts/README.md

 ## Encryption keys

 If you enabled encryption, Borg stores the encryption keys in `~/.config/borg/keys`.
 All keys are encrypted with password `backup`.
 The key to the security is to hold them in secure location.
-Remember to backup them separately; you won't be able to use your backup if you loose them!
+Remember to back up them separately; you won't be able to use your backup if you loose them!